andres-alban/ValueBasedTrials/README.md

 # ValueBasedTrials

 This repository provides the code to replicate the results in
-1. Alban A, Chick SE, Foster M, *Value-based Clinical Trials: Selecting Recruitment Rates and Trial Lengths in Different Regulatory Contexts*.
-August 2021.
-INSEAD Working Paper No. 2021/46/TOM, Available at SSRN: https://ssrn.com/abstract=3914670
+1. Alban A, Chick SE, Foster M (2022) *Value-based Clinical Trials: Selecting Recruitment Rates and Trial Lengths in Different Regulatory Contexts*.
+Management Science, accepted to appear.
+(Working paper at https://ssrn.com/abstract=3914670)
-2. Forster M, Brealey S, Chick S, et al., *Cost-effective clinical trial design: Application of a Bayesian sequential model to the ProFHER pragmatic trial*.
-Clinical Trials.
-2021;18(6):647-656. [doi:10.1177/17407745211032909](https://journals.sagepub.com/doi/10.1177/17407745211032909)
+2. Forster M, Brealey S, Chick SE, et al. (2021) *Cost-effective clinical trial design: Application of a Bayesian sequential model to the ProFHER pragmatic trial*.
+Clinical Trials 18(6):647-656. [doi:10.1177/17407745211032909](https://journals.sagepub.com/doi/10.1177/17407745211032909)

 ## Installation
 The code is written in MATLAB and has been tested in versions 2019a and 2020b.
 It requires the optimization and statistics and machine learning toolboxes.